fabiokerstens/FDIR_PQ9/README.md

 ```
 where the dots are to be replaced with the repository directory.
 When using LINUX, open the terminal and run the following command:
 ```
-cd FDIR_PQ9\PQ9EGSE
+cd ...\FDIR_PQ9\PQ9EGSE
 sudo java -jar target/PQ9EGSE-0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

 Both cases will load the EGSE application programing interface.
-This can now be accessed by going to the internet browser and typing in the adres bar:
+This can now be accessed by going to an internet browser and typing in the address bar:
 ```
 localhost:8080
 ```